Nature Protection Trust of Seychelles

 NPTS - helping to save our natural heritage

-NPTS is investigating the status of Seychellesinvertebrates.
-Theseare often overlooked but are a vital part of biodiversity.
-NPTS work hasrediscovered species not seen for 100, years such as the Seychelles bee hawkmoth.
-NPTS also works with the Zoological Society of London on the breedingof threatened species from Fregate island.
+NPTS has carried out the most extensive surveys of the status of Seychelles invertebrates ever undertaken.
+These animals are often overlooked but are a vital part of biodiversity.
+NPTS work has rediscovered many species not seen for 100, years such as the Seychelles bee hawkmoth.
+NPTS also works with the Zoological Society of London on the breeding of threatened species from Fregate island.

 Project patron: Sir David Attenborough

 The NPTS Seychelles Giant Tortoise Conservation Project has established captive breeding groups with the aim of rescuing these two species from the extinction that was thought to have claimed them over 150 years ago.
 This remarkable project was established on Silhouette island in 1997 when viable breeding groups of both species were brought to the island.
 Successful captive breeding is leading to the reintroduction of tortoises to the wild in 2006.
-This is a unique opportunity to rescue two charismatic species and to demonstrate that apparent extinction need not always be forever.
+This was a unique opportunity to rescue two charismatic species.

-NPTS research discovered that the two Seychelles species are on the edgeof extinction.
+NPTS research discovered that the two Seychelles species are on the edge of extinction.
 Fewer than 250 of either species survive due to pollution, predation and development.
-We aim to save these species through captive breedingand reintroduction to secure reserves.
+We worked to save these species through captive breeding and reintroduction to secure reserves.

-"Birdwatch", NPTS's quarterly publication, covers news of birds in the area and includes reports from most of the reservesin the islands.
+"Seychelles Wildlife News", NPTS's quarterly publication, covers news of the natural history of the area and includes reports from most of the reserves in the islands.